How Much Does It Cost to Render a House in Essex?

 Premium and lower maintenance: silicone

-Silicone render usually costs more upfront, but it is often chosen for its modern appearance and lower-maintenance finish.
-For many homeowners, that can make it a good long-term value option rather than simply the cheapest option.
+Silicone render usually costs more upfront, but many homeowners choose it for its modern appearance and lower-maintenance finish.

 Best for thermal upgrade: EWI